wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 On startup, all existing log files where a DS has not been connected will be deleted.
 If there is less than 50 MB of free space on the target storage, ``FRC_`` log files are deleted (oldest to newest) until there is 50 MB free OR there are 10 files remaining.

-The most basic usage of DataLogManager only requires a single line of code (typically this would be called from ``robotInit``).
+The most basic usage of DataLogManager only requires a single line of code (typically this would be called from ``Robot`` constructor).
 This will record all NetworkTables changes to the data log.

 .. tab-set-code::